segment-boneyard/nightmare/Readme.md

     .title();
 ```

 All custom functions and namespaces added are chainable thorugh this method.
 This simplifies the programming and extension model.
-No more done argument mashing either.
+No more done callback argument mashing either.

 Using promises allows nightmare to work better in conjunction with other libraries, but through chain() still retain the original goal of having a simple, non-pyramid-of-doom API that feels synchronous for each block of scripting, rather than deeply nested callbacks.